By Riley Chen 1 min read

 1. Prioritize strong hands and suited connectors to capitalize on multi-way scenarios.

-2. Be cautious with marginal or drawing hands unless the pot odds justify calls.
+2. Be cautious with marginal or drawing hands unless the Pot Odds justify calls.

 3. Use position to gain more information before acting.